-Where an illness, injury, or personal emergency precludes attendance at a class session, the student is to notify the class instructor with an email in advance of the scheduled class session.
-If a student cannot email due to incapacitation, please email the faculty as soon as possible within 24 hours.
-A student who cannot attend class on the day of a scheduled exam must notify the faculty member administering the exam by email notification before the start of the class session.
+Where an illness, injury or personal emergency precludes attendance at a class session, the student is to notify the class instructor by office phone and email in advance of the scheduled class session, or as soon as possible within 24 hours.
+A student who is unable to attend class on the day of a scheduled exam must notify the faculty member administering the exam by phone/voicemail and email notification prior to the start of the class session, or as soon as possible within 24 hours.